lsebahar/ETL-Project/README.md

 ### Prerequisites

-1) Download your Netflix viewing history
+1) Download your Netflix viewing history as CSV files

 2) Get an API key from OMDb

-3) Download PostgreSQL
+3) Install PostgreSQL

 4) Install Jupyter Notebook

 ### Installation

-1. Clone the repo
+1) Clone the repo
 ```sh
 git clone https://github.com/lsebahar/Netflix-OMDb-ETL.git
 ```

-2. Add a config.py file which contains the variable api_key (for your OMDb key) as well as the connection string to your postgreSQL application.
+2) Add to the "Code" folder a config.py file which contains the variable api_key (for your OMDb key) as well as the connection string to your postgreSQL application.
 <img src="Images/config_image.png" alt="Logo" width="200" height="100">

 ```sh